 At the age of 17, Headey’s performance in a one-off show in the company of six school friends caught the attention of a Hollywood casting agent.
 Subsequently, Headey was cast as young Mary in Waterland (1992), which became her big-screen debut.
 A natural talent even at such a young age, Lena took archery classes, horse training and practiced boxing while filming.
 Her turn as the sexually adventurous schoolgirl led to her being cast in Merchant Ivory’s The Remains of the Day (1993).
 Lena also made appearances in the lesser-seen film Century (1993) and appeared in several episodes of Spender and Soldier Soldier in 1993.

-More period adventures followed with Clothes in the Wardrobe (1993), in which Headey played Margaret, a quiet young woman has no idea why she consented to marriage with a thoroughly unbearable man twice her age.
+More period adventures followed with Clothes in the Wardrobe (1993), in which Headey played Margaret, a quiet young woman who has no idea why she consented to a marriage with a thoroughly unbearable man twice her age.
 Answering Hollywood’s call, she landed the role of Kitty, the virginal heroine in Disney’s live-action take on Rudyard Kipling’s The Jungle Book (1994).
 On the set of the movie Lena met and dated actor Jason Flemyng and they remained together for the next nine years.
-They are still good friends.
+They remain good friends to this day.
 Headey also made her American TV debut that year in the ABC movie, MacGyver: Trail to Doomsday (1994), based on the long-running adventure series.
-She finally got to take part in the later half of the 20th century in the BBC TV film Loved Up (1995), in which she played Sarah, an Ecstasy using raver.
+Next, Lena was given the opportunity to play a more contemporary role as Sarah, an Ectasy using raver, in the 1995 BBC Tv film Loved Up.
 In 1996, she took part in another BBC production, the series Band of Gold, in which she further distanced herself from her period past by portraying Colette, a lesbian dominatrix.
 To prepare for the role, Lena actually spent time with a Bradford dominatrix.
 Heady also made appearances in Fair Game (1994) and Devil’s Advocate (1995) before appearing next to Sting in The Grotesque (1995).

 Although Lena was not director Terry Gilliam’s initial choice to play Angelika, the sassy love interest of the brothers in The Brothers Grimm (2005), producer Harvey Weinstein insisted that she be cast over Gilliam’s personal choice, Samantha Morton.
 Lena says that the filming of the movie was one of the toughest experiences of her life – and nearly she decided to give up on the profession after an unpleasant on set disagreement with the director, who also blamed the actress for the critical failure of the movie.
 “Once the film came out and didn’t do so well, he blamed me for absolutely everything.
 It was pretty appalling, and it made me want to not work for a while.”

 After taking a small break from acting, Lena co-starred with friend Perabo in Imagine Me & You (2005) as a tough-as-nails lesbian florist.
 Said Piper: “And this picture came along and it made so much sense for both of us.
 And talk about being three steps ahead by the time you start.
 Like I borrow her clothes, you know what I mean?
 Like we’re really, really close.
 And so you can kind of jump to a much higher level quicker because you have a lot of the groundwork done.”
-Lena next starred as Penny/Ultra in the pilot episode for the series Ultra (2006), based on the famous comic Wonder Woman, but it was unfortunately not picked up.
-After that she appeared as Detective Inspector Ballard in the The Contractor (2007) alongside Wesley Snipes.
+Next, Lena tried her hand at pilot season, snatching the lead role of Penny/Ultra in the tv show Ultra (2006), based on the comic of the same name.
+Unfortunately, the pilot was not picked up for series.
+Following this, Headey appeared alongside Wesley Snipes in The Contractor (2007) where she played Detective Inspector Ballard.

 Headey married Irish singer Peter Paul Loughran in May 19, 2007 and even got his last name tattooed on her left wrist.
 “He’s not an actor, he’s a normal man.
 Well, he’s not normal; he’s Irish, but you know what I mean.
 We met at a friend’s wedding and had a little dance together; it was pretty serious, right from the start.”

-In 2007 Headey landed the titular role in Terminator: The Sarah Connor Chronicles, based on the character from the Terminator movies.
+In 2007 Headey landed the titular role in Terminator: The Sarah Connor Chronicles, based on the character from the Terminator franchise.
 The series aired for a total of two seasons and debuted in the US on Fox on January 13, 2008.
-Unfortunately, the show was cancelled by Fox after two seasons, in May 2009 because of poor ratings after being moved to Friday nights.
+Unfortunately, the show was cancelled by Fox in May 2009 due to low ratings.
+The series saw a drastic dip ratings after being moved to Friday nights.
 While working on The Sarah Connor Chronicles, Lena also found time to appear in other movies such as St. Trinian’s (2007), The Red Baron (2007), The Brøken (2008).

-We also saw her in smaller roles or cameo appearances in such movies as Laid to Rest, by her friend Rob Hall, and starring alongside The Sarah Connor Chronicles co-star Thomas Dekker, and also another movie directed by him titled Whore which we hope will get released one day.
-Earlier this year Lena’s latest movie, Tell-Tale, was also released on DVD.
-It’s a thriller starring Josh Lucas and Brian Cox and is loosely based on Edgar Allan Poe’s famous work, “The Tell Tale Heart”.
+Lena also participated in smaller roles and cameo appearances in such movies as Laid to Rest (2009), by her friend Rob Hall, and starring alongside The Sarah Connor Chronicles co-star Thomas Dekker.
+Lena later appeared in another movie directed by him titled Whore which we hope will get released one day.
+That same year Lena’s movie, Tell Tale, was released on DVD.
+A thriller starring Josh Lucas and Brian Cox, it is loosely based on Edgar Allan Poe’s famous work, “The Tell Tale Heart”.

 On July 2009 Lena also attended the LA’s Short Film Festival in which she presented The Devil’s Wedding (2009), a short movie in which she plays the Devil’s bride, and which she also produced.

-On September 1, 2009, the Chicago Tribune announced that Lena had been chosen to play the role of Queen Cersei Lannister in a television adaptation of the book series by American author George R. R. Martin, produced by HBO and titled Game of Thrones.
+On September 1, 2009, the Chicago Tribune announced that Lena had been chosen to play the role of Queen Cersei Lannister in a television adaptation of the book series A Song of Ice and Fire by American author George R. R. Martin, produced by HBO and titled Game of Thrones.
 Her friend, and soon-to-be co-star, Peter Dinklage suggested her for the role.
 The pilot episode was shot in October 2009 and the series debuted in Spring 2011.